So, you're interested in starting your own business online, or becoming a solopreneur.

 In the early days, you learn the most by simply getting “at bats” with your customers.
 Take on new work and start learning.

-Step 7: Amplified Networking and Outreach
+Step 6: Amplified Networking and Outreach

 Building relationships online is the modern version of the old-school networking event.
 And everyone is invited.
 As you grow, this is probably the most important part of getting your business to the next level.

-Create an engagement loop by collaborating with friends and peers in the space.
+Collaborate with friends and peers in the space.
 Support each other’s content and leave testimonials.
 In the early days, this stuff matters so much!

 If you’re going to do outreach, utilize DMs for deepening relationships.
 A personal video message or voice message (especially on LinkedIn) can be much more impactful than a text-based DM.
-Lead with value or curiosity rather than an “ask”.

 Summary